bnnm/wwiser-utils/doc/NAMES.md

 ## advanced commands
-# generally too slow and too many false positives if your wwnames/ww.txt names are >1MB,
+# generally slow and too many false positives if your wwnames/ww.txt names are >1MB,
 # but very useful with the right txt.
 Remove less useful names and keep it <300kb for best results.

 # combos